jjruisi/htapp/README.md

 		note: If you do not have pip installed, consult the following: https://pip.pypa.io/en/stable/installing/

-	4. Setup MySQL database connection
+	4. SETUP MYSQL DATABASE CONNECTION
 		In /humantrafficking/example/db.py, enter your information for the 'host' , 'database', 'user', and 'password' fields to connect to your database;

-		db.py assumes this table is in your database:
+		db.py assumes this table exists in your database:

 		CREATE TABLE `TripAdvisor` (
  		 `id` int(6) unsigned NOT NULL AUTO_INCREMENT,